-#4 Updated by Terence Mill almost 7 years ago
+#4 Updated by Terence Mill about 7 years ago

 Changes from ldap side should be synced to redmine of course, the other way isn't wished in our case.
 If someone use ldap its why many application use this common user base.
 There should be a central registartion and change process for ldap adn even an own apllication doing user managment.
 I doesn't make sense in that common szenario that every consumer of that trusted user base can chnage this trusted data.
 Every application which can change user data makes the whole thing less trustable and open security issues.

-#5 Updated by Evgeniy Dushistov almost 2 years ago
+#5 Updated by Evgeniy Dushistov about 2 years ago

 It would be nice to have option to block changes of user attributes that redmine get from

 Because of LDAP used to manage users and it's information in one place, and

 if you have another place(redmine) where user can/should change their information,